marianne-lawson/marianne-lawson.github.io/README.md

 ## About me

 I am currently a PhD student at Universität Hamburg, working under the supervision of Dr. Sven-Ake Wegner.
 My current priorities are homological algebra in non-Abelian categories, bornological modules, and functional analysis.
-I also have interest in classical and higher category theory, representation theory, and data sciecne.
+I also have interest in classical and higher category theory, representation theory, and data science.
 I achieved my Bachelors degree at Teesside University in 2021, and I attained my Masters degree at the University of Leeds in 2022.

 ## Journal publications and preprints